‘The Walking Dead’ Comic Book Creator Reveals Why He Killed Off That Character Recently

 As yet, it is unclear if Rick’s comic book death will occur in the same way should he die on the big screen.
 With Rick surviving what looked like certain death in Season 9 of AMC’s The Walking Dead, it was later revealed that his story would continue on in a trio of movies.

 The conclusion of the comic book series was a surprise to most.
-However, executive producer of the Walking Dead TV series and Skybound Entertainment’s CEO, David Alpert, was privy to the conclusion of the comics but not of the death of Rick Grimes.
+However, executive producer of the Walking Dead TV series and Skybound Entertainment CEO David Alpert was privy to the conclusion of the comics but not of the death of Rick Grimes.

 “Rick’s death is sort of like, I’ll sort of hear it as the art is being drawn,” Alpert revealed.